Sembawang Air Base: RAAF Station Sembawang (1940-1941)

 July and August of 1940, saw the Royal Australian Air Force's Nos.
 1 and No. 8 Squadrons stationed here with twelve Lockheed Hudson light bomber aircraft each, but with No. 8 squadron departing in November.
 In early 1941, No. 21 Squadron RAAF relocated from RAF Seletar, Singapore, to re-equip with Brewster Buffalo fighter aircraft, briefly conducting operations from RAAF Station Sembawang before being sent to Malaya.
 Additionally, No. 453 Squadron RAAF, which also utilised Buffalo fighter aircraft, arrived in August 1941 and remained operational at this location until their deployment to Malaya in mid-December 1941.

 Imperial Japanese Navy Air Service (1942-1945)

 On 8 December 1941, the Japanese military launched an invasion of Malaya.
-Subsequently, Singapore succumbed to the Japanese forces and surrendered on 15 February 1942.
+Subsequently, Singapore succumbed to the Japanese forces and surrendered on 15 February 1942, after the air base was partially burned by the retreating British to deny its use to the Japanese.

+In September 1945, British naval advance parties landed to reclaim the air base.
+Hundreds of abandoned Mitsubishi Zeros and "Betty" bombers were left on the airfield layout.

 HMS Nabrock (1945)

 HMS Nabrock was a Royal Navy (RN), Mobile Operational Naval Air Base (MONAB) at the naval air station at Sembawang.
 HMS Nabrock was also known as MONAB IX and Royal Naval Air Station Sembawang (or RNAS Sembawang).

 The initial contingent of MONAB IX officially commissioned Royal Naval Air Station Sembawang as HMS Nabrock on 5 October 1945.
 To ensure the provision of essential equipment and infrastructure for the operation of the station, MONAB IX was designated to establish its presence and commence naval aviation and support facilities in the area.

 Upon the arrival of the advance party tasked with assuming command of the airbase and facilitating its preparation for reopening, they discovered the station was intricately interwoven with a network of tunnels and foxholes, exhibiting a significant degree of disarray.
 Approximately ninety Mitsubishi A6M "Zero" fighter aircraft were stationed at the airfield, accompanied by around seven-hundred Japanese personnel.
 The Japanese had been engaged in efforts to construct a runway, employing prisoners of war in the process.
 A number of steamrollers were found abandoned on what subsequently became known as the "Jap runway".
 Efforts to restore the station to operational status commenced without delay, utilising Japanese prisoners of war for tasks such as filling up the tunnels and the foxholes, in addition to the construction of a 1400 yard by 50 yard pierced steel planking runway.